mfrez395/COMP1502-Assignment-1/DesignDoc.md

 ##### Mutators

-* `addPlayer(Player player)` - this method will add a player (with all its data pre-included) to the `players` ArrayList.
-The method passes in a player and does not return anything.
+* `addPlayer(Player player)` - this method (with a return-value of boolean) will add a player (with all its data pre-included) to the `players` ArrayList.
+The method passes in a player to add to the list.
+It will return true if the player is successfully added without duplicate _`jerseyNumber`_.
+If there is already a player with the same `jerseyNumber`, the method will return false.

 * `recordShot(String playerNumber)` - this method will record a shot of a specific player.
 The arguement `playerNumber` is passed in and will be used to search for a matching Player to increment the `shots` value of that specific player.
 The method will call another method `getPlayer` to perform the search function.